Single Major

 Honours Thesis

 Many SE Honours students choose to conduct part of their research in a Southeast Asian country.
-A student project fund is available to fund students' research projects.
-Honours students can claim half of their actual expenditure on their projects, subject to a maximum of $100 per project.
+To support this, a Student Project Fund is available to help cover research expenses.

 Registration